samboy/CaulixtlaFonts/README.md

   supported by current versions of Edge browser)
 * EOT web fonts, for Internet Explorer 8 or before.
 This is an obsolete web font format.
+* SVG web fonts.
+Like EOT, this is an obsolete web font format.
 * The Fontforge .sfd source files (the older 2014 fonts do not have Fontforge source files)